-Vicki and Gary Summers are co-owners of Summers Academy of Dance and Founders of the Berkshire Ballet Theatre®, Starr Dancers®, Summers Dance Crew Jr., Summers Dance Crew and Bethany Vision Dancers.
+Vicki and Gary Summers are co-owners of Summers Academy of Dance and Founders of the Berkshire Ballet Theatre®, Starr Dancers®, Summers Dance Crews, and Vision Dancers.

 Choreography for educational T.V., PM & L Theater, Fox Valley Miss America Pageant, consultant for Dances with Wolves Hockey cheerleaders.
 Created and implemented dance for Illinois High School PE teachers, Co Faculty Advisor for Harper College Pom and Dance Team, Dance Company and Spirit Crew.